ihmpavel/expo-video-player/README.md

 If you are updating from version 1.x to 2.x, there are some breaking changes in the API.
 Please visit [Migration guide to version 2](https://github.com/ihmpavel/expo-video-player/blob/master/migration-1x-to-2x.md) to make your transition as easy as possible.
 In version 2.x [@react-native-community/netinfo](https://github.com/react-native-netinfo/react-native-netinfo) has been removed.

 ## Installation
-- Install Video Player component typing into terminal `yarn add expo-video-player` _or_ `npm install expo-video-player`
+- Install Video Player component typing into terminal `yarn add clwy-expo-video-player` _or_ `npm install clwy-expo-video-player`
 - You also need `expo-av` and `@react-native-community/slider`.
 Install them with `expo-cli` (`expo install expo-av @react-native-community/slider`)

 ## Usage